robertbaker13/phase-0-handbook/research,_debugging,_and_google.md

 Once you get some results, make sure to ask:

 - How old is this post?
-- wWho wrote it?
+- Who wrote it?
 Are they trust-worthy
 - Does it solve my problem?
 - Does it solve part of my problem?
 - Do I understand the solution?
 If not, what can I do to understand it?